Front Extension Rules

 That way, you’ll let beautiful natural light fill your new space, making it feel more open and more comfortable.
 You can add sofas and chairs to create a stunning new lounge that’s perfect for relaxation.

-Additionally, building a house extension can give you more room across your home.
+Additionally, building a front extension can give you more room across your home, even if you stay within the rules.
 If you and your family feel like you’re outgrowing your current space, there’s no need to move to find a new one.

 Instead, you can design a brand-new room that suits your needs precisely, and you’ll avoid the hassle of moving.
 Also, with house prices rising, you can add a front extension for far less.